Mholscher/debtors/doc/source/Processpayment.rst

 If no bill is found to assign to, we keep the amount at the client level, or at the unassigned level.
 If we only know the client who paid or the amount is not enough to pay the bill or the client overpaid, the amount paid or the overpaid amount is kept as an amount at the client level.

-If the amount recieved is in a different currency from the bill, the system will not assign the amount to a bill.
+If the amount received is in a different currency from the bill, the system will not assign the amount to a bill.
 See :ref:`multicurrency`

+The debit/credit indicator is used to be able to process reversals.

 .. _manualpaymentinput: